The Association

 Become a member

-The long-term preservation of the exceptional cultural and natural heritage of the Luxembourg roses
+The long-term preservation of the exceptional cultural and natural heritage of the old and new Luxembourg roses is important, this cannot be done without solidarity support.

 Become a member or benefactor member of our ASBL.